top of page

 Mokopuna

-Island beneath The Island The mythical story of the Rangiwewehi lands and their peoples of marakihau/mermaid descent beneath the Island of Mokoia sunk underneath Lake Rotorua
+Island beneath The Island The mythical story of the Rangiwewehi lands and their peoples spirit world beneath the Island of Mokoia.
+The wairua of such old spirits were only awoken for the most sacred of events, a blood wrong to the tribe.

 Island beneath The Island